DominikLindorfer/Tensor-WoW/README.md

 # Demo Video

-This demo shows several high-end M+ keys played using Tensor-WoW from a tank (my) perspective
+This demo shows several high-end M+ keys played using Tensor-WoW from every tank's (my) perspective

 ## Supported Classes as of WoW-Patch 10.1.5